benjaminxscott/highnoon/README.md

 Simulates the typical Overwatch experience - try to eliminate McCree before he takes out your entire team

+> “Shall there be truth between us?
+> Not as friends, but as enemies and equals?” ― Stephen King, The Gunslinger

 ## How to Play

 > See the [endpoint documentation](http://docs.highnoon.apiary.io/) for details on request format and fields